 This dish is popular in Cantonese cuisine and one of my favs!
-The main seasonings and ingredients are scallions, bean sprouts, dark, regular soy sauce, Shaohsing wine, and a pinch of sugar.
-In my version, I also use sesame oil, thinly sliced white onion, and baby bok choy.
-As the Chinese name implies ("Gan Chao") the noodles are "dry fried" so this is not a saucy dish - that's for another post - but it's still totally scrumptious and addictive!
+The core seasonings and ingredients are usually scallions, bean sprouts, dark, regular soy sauce, Shaohsing wine, and a pinch of sugar.
+In my version, I also use sesame oil, oyster sauce, black bean sauce, thinly sliced white onion, fresh shiitake mushrooms and baby bok choy.
+As the Chinese name "Gan Chao" implies, the noodles are "dry fried", but the addition of a savory sauce adds just enough moisture to the dish, making it totally scrumptious and addictive!

 1 lb. beef flank, thinly sliced across the grain into 1" x 2" pieces